School Nurse

 • Accreditation: Commission on Collegiate Nursing Education (CCNE)

-William Paterson University – College of Science and Health
+William Paterson University – School of Nursing

 • Location: Wayne, NJ